 (AP) success.
 In the past five years, USM has consistently produced some of the highest numbers of students in the state recognized in the top categories of AP scholarship: the National Scholars and Scholars with Distinction.
-In May 2015, 156 students – including 80% of our eleventh and twelfth grades – took one or more AP exam.
-Overall, our students took a total of 340 exams in 19 subjects in 2015.
-Eighty-nine percent of the AP exams taken by USM students earned a grade of 3 or better.
+In May 2018, 199 students – including 97% of our twelfth grades – took at least one AP exam.
+Overall, our students took a total of 493 exams in 19 subjects in 2018.
+Eighty percent of the AP exams taken by USM students earned a grade of 3 or better.

 *Students may sit for AP examinations in the courses with no AP designation with the permission of the teacher.